 For those of you wondering why does my Maine Coon meow so much, have you had your Maine Coon neutered or spayed yet?
 If you haven’t, this is one of the most likely reasons causing your Maine Coon to meow excessively.

 Maine Coons reach sexual maturity between the age of 5-8 months.
-At this stage, owners with Maine Coons that have not be neutered will likely notice the following cat behaviour (source):
+At this stage, owners with Maine Coons that have not been neutered will likely notice the following cat behavior (source 1):

 Non-Neutered Female Maine Coon